It is still possible to get a business loan even if you are subject to a CCJ by going to a specialist lender.Get Funding

 A bridge loan is short-term financing (typically 12 months or less) that provides an immediate cash boost while you wait for longer-term funding.
 With a CCJ, it might be the case that the interest rates on offer are higher.
 However, clearing the CCJ before applying will count towards your bridging loan application.
 Similarly, for asset finance, a lender will always consider if you have recently removed an existing CCJ.
 If not, the rates and repayments terms will be much less favourable.

 Funding Options helps UK firms access business finance, working directly with businesses and their trusted advisors.
-Funding Options can introduce applicants to a number of providers base b d on the applicants' circumstances and creditworthiness, with all quotes being subject to status and income.
+Funding Options can introduce applicants to a number of providers based on the applicants' circumstances and creditworthiness, with all quotes being subject to status and income.

 Our award-winning platform, Funding Cloud(™), accurately and quickly matches businesses with the right lender and finance option for their needs.
 From unsecured business loans to revolving credit facilities and a merchant cash advance, we work with over 120 lenders offering dozens of lending products.
 Apply for funding in minutes - our record from application to credit approval is just 20 seconds, and cash in the bank within as little as 18 minutes.